The Outdoor School

 Although individually challenging, the Climbing Wall is an excellent extension of teambuilding.
 Each participant is responsible for setting his or her own goals, but it often takes the entire team to show support and encourage one another to meet his or her goals.
 We have two basic philosophies at The Outdoor School: 1) “Challenge by Choice” is the philosophy that each person sets his or her own goals Each student sets their goal and lets their teammates know the best way to support them in reaching it.
 2) “Universal Respect” is our version of the golden rule.
 We expect all students, staff, and facilitators to respect everyone and everything they encounter at TOS.

-Walk the gangplank and experience the thrill of one of our newest adventure courses, The Pirate Ship.
-With 4 different levels and over twenty elements, this high ropes course towers the banks of Lake LBJ providing participants breathtaking views of our beautiful camp.
-This ropes course allows many participants to be in the air at one time and experience multiple elements on the continuous course.
+Walk the gangplank and experience the thrill of the Pirate Ship.
+With 4 different levels and over twenty elements, this high ropes course towers over the banks of Lake LBJ providing participants breathtaking views of our beautiful camp.
+This ropes course allows an entire activity team to be in the air at one time and experience multiple elements on the continuous course.

 Screamin' Eagle (Half Session)